 Luca Gőbölyös: Himmel und Hölle/ Heaven and Hell (Project portrait)

-In this work, with my bouncing figure on the map of Europe full of arduousness, I symbolize the pursuit of space, homelessness, continuous re-starting, that is, life itself reflecting on the refugee crisis, because currently I am living in Germany partly as a stranger as well.
+In this work, with my bouncing figure on the map of Europe, I symbolize the arduous pursuit of space, homelessness, and the continuous re-starting that is life itself.
+It is my personal reflection on the refugee crisis, since I myself am currently living in Germany, partly as a stranger as well.

-There have always been and will be refugees as long as there are wars and civil wars around the world.
-They arrived in the European Union and Hungary even years ago, and it is a fact that their number has been multiplied recently.
-They come from centers of worldwide crisis and are headed towards countries with hopes for safety; countries that are not too far away; countries that are not merely an illusion.
+For as long as there are wars within and between nations, there will always be refugees.
+In recent years, they arrived in ever-increasing numbers in the European Union and Hungary.
+They come from centers of worldwide crises and are headed towards countries that are not too far away, in hope of a safety that is a not merely an illusion.

-The film has two layers: on the first one I’m trying to reach the “Promised Land” capering on one leg wearing high heels through Europe, which has been transformed into a hopscotch, and on the other one a stormy sea with huge waves can be seen that seems to be making my progress more difficult by washing away the road.
+The film has two layers.
+In the first one, I’m trying to reach the “Promised Land”, capering in high heels through a Europe, the map of which has been transformed into a hopscotch.
+In the second, we see a stormy sea with huge waves which, by appearing to wash away the road, make my progress more difficult.

 Hopscotch, Himmel und Hölle